JuPfu/chelona/Readme.md

 Introduction
 ============

-*Cheló̱na* (χελώνα)is the greek word for turtle.
-As I just returned from a beautiful holiday on the island of Rhodos this seems to be an appropriate name for a turtle parser.
+*Cheló̱na* (χελώνα) is the greek word for turtle.
+At the time working on this software I spent a beautiful holiday on the island of Rhodos, so this seemed to be an appropriate name for a turtle parser.

 With *Cheló̱na* you can
 - validate the syntax and semantic of a W3C RDF 1.1 turtle file